 Black Friday has a tendency to send people into a frenzy, rushing to both brick-and-mortar and online stores.
-Every year has seen a steady increase in spend across the globe with America doing over $20 billion of sales in 2017 from Black Friday to Cyber Monday.
-This includes an 11.9% increase in traffic to online stores over the same period.
+Every year has seen a steady increase in spending across the globe.
+In 2019, Black Friday shoppers in America spent $7.4 billion online.
 If the trend continues, and it probably will, then millions of people will be rushing online to find and hopefully get the best deal.
 This huge amount of traffic has put servers into a spin and left many system administrators hoping for the rush to end.
 If your plan is to run a deal on Black Friday then you need to ask yourself if your servers can handle the Black Friday traffic.

 3 things you need to know when it comes to Black Friday traffic: